imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 Having recently discovered that this was possible, I think that github pages is a great service!
 Now you can showcase the main features of your project on a public facing website and this comes with several advantages -
 - hosting is FREE!
-- you can show person who don't know how to use github your project's features.
+- you can show persons who don't know how to use Github your project's features.
 - It gives your work a lot more exposure.

-Well done github.
+Well done Github.

 ---